GideonZ/1541u-documentation/quick_guide.rst

 RAM in this area, it is possible that you will hear unintended clicks and pops, or even notes.

-The blue line-in connector is not yet used at this point.
+The blue line-in connector may be used to mix external audio with the output of the Ultimate-II+ cartridge.
+The separate left and right inputs can be found in the Audio Mixer configuration menu.

 Ultimate Audio module
 ---------------------